gjreda/gregreda.com/content/blog/2023/django-command-for-fit-files.md

 Since getting a [Coros](https://coros.com/) running watch in July 2022, I've been exporting the FIT file data to Dropbox after every run.

-Having all of this data laying around seemed like a good excuse for a toy project.<sup>1</sup> I haven't done much web programming in the last five years, so I opted to build a little web app with Django.
+Having all of this data laying around seemed like a good excuse for a toy project.<sup>1</sup> I haven't done much web programming in the last five years, so I'm building a little web app with django.

 ## FIT data